zipack/spec/README.md

 ## Ecosystem

 Zipack is essentially a specification, so we need software to implement it into practice.
 I have already realize a JavaScript version [zipack.js](https://github.com/zipack/zipack-javascript), but I need your help to build the ecosystem of zipack.
 In order to build coder/decoder for different programing languages, jump to [spec.md](documents/spec.md).

+## About me

+location: Nanjing China

+Email: jinhengyu666@qq.com or jinhengyu666@gmail.com

+I am a programmer interested in Information Theory and Math.